Electronic Handheld Games

 Electronic games ever made.
 That said, it is more mechanical than electronic.

-Plays like pong with a wierd red moving light.
+Plays like pong with a weird red moving light.
 There are several games

-like this in the series - a stunt bike one is good.
+like this in the series - the stunt bike one is good.

 Galaxian and Defender.
 Good designs and quite playable games.